valentinitnelav/example-datasets/README.md

 We will prove to ourselves (and the world!) that we can store our data in a common format, laying foundations for future collaborations and insect image megadatasets 💾

+# InsectAI data challenges

+The "minidatasets" presented here demonstrate one or more of the common challenges of InsectAI data:

+-

-# Outcomes of the datathon, found here in the repo:
+# Outcomes of the datathon

 - Several example standardized datasets to browse and learn from under `datasets/`
 - Refined InsectAI/Camtrap DP standards (including github issues to petition the Camtrap DP team), feeding into the InsectAI WG3 report